-2. BJP didn’t push for a white paper on irrigation scan in Maharashtra after Congress leaked it out to the media that some part of the loot went to BJP too.
+2. BJP didn’t push for a white paper on irrigation scam in Maharashtra after Congress leaked it out to the media that some part of the loot went to BJP too.

-3. Congress’ s own record of secularism is even more pathetic than BJP.
+3. Congress’s own record of secularism is even more pathetic than that of BJP.
 However, BJP never pushes debate on this issue since it is sure Ram Mandir will get it assured votes.

 4. Both see advantage in postponing Lok Dal Bill and Women’s Reservation Bill in Parliament.

 5. Both didn’t want to do anything about Wikileaks revelations about Swiss Bank accounts of Indian politicians and industrialists.

 I can go on and on but isn’t it time sane and aware people in the country stop taking sides on the assumption of a false sense of loyalty?
 Lets start discussing what the country and its people need without getting into the internecine blame-game.
 There is nothing like a half-virgin or more or less virgin!
 Integrity has to be measured in absolute and ethical terms and not in the terms we are discussing now; eg, “Congress is bad but it is better than BJP or vice-versa.”